markshapiro/go-pubsub-workflow/README.md

     ), nil, nil
 }
 ```
-once the joining task is triggered, it will receive string value (under `data`) specified right after task name in `PublishOnEvents`, and array of events (in our case of length 3) as second argument, each containing name of event and data passed in `EmitEvents`:
+once the joined task is triggered, it will receive string value (under `data`) specified right after task name in `PublishOnEvents`, and array of events (in our case of length 3) as second argument, each containing name of event and data passed in `EmitEvents`:
 ```go
 func joinedTaskName(data string, events []wf.Event) ([]wf.Action, []wf.PublishTrigger, error) {
     for _, event := range events {